-Do .
-Don't Do discuss effective methods of birth control with your doctor before beginning Clarus therapy.
+Do Don't Do discuss effective methods of birth control with your doctor before beginning Clarus therapy.
 Do not become pregnant for one month before, during, or for one month after taking Clarus.
 Do have two blood or urine pregnancy tests in a licensed laboratory before starting Clarus therapy.
-The first pregnancy test should be done once you and your doctor have decided to use Clarus.
+The first pregnancy test should be done after you and your doctor have decided to use Clarus.
 The second pregnancy test should be done within 11 days before starting Clarus.
-Wait until the second or third day of your next normal period before starting Clarus.
-Do not take Clarus if you are pregnant.
-Do use two reliable methods of birth control at the same time for at least one month before you start Clarus, while you are taking Clarus, and for at least one month after you stop taking Clarus, even if you have a history of infertility or are not sexually active.
+Wait until the second or third day of your next period before starting Clarus.
+Do not take Clarus if you are, or may become pregnant during your Clarus treatment.
+Do use two reliable methods of birth control at the same time for at least one month before you start Clarus, while you are taking Clarus, and for at least one month after you stop taking Clarus.
 Do not take Clarus until you and your doctor are sure you are not pregnant.
 Do wait until the second or third day of your next normal menstrual period before you start Clarus.
 Do not take Clarus if you have not had two negative pregnancy tests before starting Clarus.
 Do have a monthly pregnancy test while taking Clarus and one month after stopping Clarus.
 Do not take Clarus if you cannot avoid pregnancy.
-Use two reliable methods of birth control together, even if you have a history of infertility or are not sexually active (unless you have had a hysterectomy).
+Do abstain from sexual intercourse or use two reliable methods of birth control together, even if you think you can't get pregnant (unless you have had a hysterectomy).
 Do not have sex if you are not using two reliable methods of birth control at the same time for at least one month before you start Clarus, while you are taking Clarus, and for one month after you stop taking Clarus.
 Do remember that any method of birth control can fail.
 Do not take Clarus if you are breastfeeding.
-Do let your doctor or pharmacist know what brand of birth control you are taking.
-Do not take low-dose, progestogen birth control pills (also known as 'mini-pills').
-Progestogen-only birth control pills may not work while you are taking Clarus.
+Do check the brand of birth control pills that you are taking or ask your doctor or pharmacist if you are not sure what type you are using.
+Do not take low-dose, progestogen-only birth control pills (also known as 'mini pills') Progestogen-only birth control pills may not work while you are taking Clarus.